+For the assessment of the leaching risk in Denmark results from the Danish national monitoring programmes (groundwater monitoring, the Agricultural Watershed Catchment Areas), drinking water abstraction wells and the Danish Pesticide Leaching Assessment Programme (PLAP) are used.
+Data, e.g. from GEUS, open scientific literature or monitoring studies from other countries, which could be relevant and representative for Denmark, should also be included/assessed.
 The monitoring data should either be presented in a separate study report, or they can be included in the groundwater modelling report.
 Data should be a part of the Registration Report.
 The presentation of the monitoring data should start by specifying the monitoring programmes in which the substance has been included and how many filters or boreholes have been examined.
-For results from PLAP the locations, crops and application rates and timing should be presented.
 In the presentation of the monitoring results the following should be included: